This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 How To Clean Leather Furniture?

-When cleaning up an item as delicate and expensive as pure leather furniture, you shouldn’t resort to DIY remedies.
-DIY cleaners like Vinegar and mayonnaise are better suited to cleaning up tougher propositions like tiles.
+When cleaning an item as delicate and expensive as pure leather furniture, you shouldn’t resort to DIY remedies.
+DIY cleaners like vinegar and mayonnaise are better suited to cleaning up tougher propositions like tiles.
 For leather, you need to be selective.